carlosqueiroz/MCbrachy/README.md

 case, the utimate objective was to select LDR prostate brachytherapy with and without prostate calcification.
 But it can also be used in many other cases.
 The second one is the post processing.
 In this case, now tha the data has carefully been selected, all the essential information needed for Monte Carlo dose calculation has to be extracted from the DICOMs.
-Unfortunatly, this second part hasn't been developped yet.
+Unfortunatly, this second part hasn't been developped yet. (please note that this code has been developped with python 3.8)

 ## Preprocessing pipeline

-#### LDR Brachytherapy case verification
+### LDR Brachytherapy case verification

 This first part of the preprocessing pipeline verifies if the information located in the DICOM RT PLAN indicate a low dose rate prostate brachytherapy.
 To do so, the user must first use the verify_if_brachy_treatment_type